AmelFadl/Amel-Portfolio_Brief/README.md

 8. Customers who submit referrals and have dependents are less likely to churn, regardless of gender.
 9. City population has limited impact on churn among high-spending internet-only households.
 10. Certain service usage ratios among older customers with larger families are associated with lower churn rates.

+## Conclusion
+The analysis indicates that customers on monthly contracts, heavy internet users, and those expressing dissatisfaction are more likely to churn, while referrals and long-term contracts are associated with reduced churn likelihood.

+The analysis highlights key opportunities to reduce churn through longer-term contract incentives, improved customer experience, and stronger referral programs, supporting long-term customer loyalty.

 ## Tech Stack
 - SQL (MySQL)